ClintWinter/clintwinter.me/src/pages/blog/conditionable.md

 There's nothing wrong with the above solution, to be sure.
 However, I've seen some mighty complex queries in my time — when there are many conditionals happening, it becomes _very_ confusing to follow along to a conclusive end result.

 This is where the `Conditionable` trait shines!
 It provides the benefit of keeping all the context of the query in a single chain of events.
 You see the single block of code and know that it all is related.

-This is more readable compared to seeing disjointed if-statements littered everywhere, where you aren't sure if there are other side effects happening within them without trying to read and follow every line.
+### Two or three argument variant

 There are multiple "variants" of the `when` method.
 The method works differently based on the number of arguments, sort of like a poor man's method overloading.

 The two to three argument variant is the most commonly seen variant.
-The first argument is the _predicate_ — the condition being evaluated for true/false).
+The first argument is the _predicate_ — the condition being evaluated for true/false.
 The second argument is the _consequent_ — the callback that's executed when the condition is truthy.
 The third and optional argument is the _alternative_ — the callback that's executed when the condition is falsy.

 Here is the previous example re-written using the 2-argument variant of `when` afforded by `Conditionable`: